 Honda Civic RS, Civic Type R and Accord

-The Honda Civic, now in its 10th-generation has a normal version and a hot version.
-Both engines are potent thanks to the turbochargers the come with them, but the Type R’s displacement is bigger.
-The sedan in its 1.5L turbocharged RS variant makes 171 hp and weighs 1,223 kg.
-This means that the power to weight ratio is at about 0.14 hp/kg.
-This pales in comparison to its more spritely brother, the Type R, which has a power figure of 306 hp and a weight of 1,320 kg.
-This results in a ratio of 0.23 hp/kg.
-The midsize Honda Accord is the heaviest of the bunch weighing in at 1,476 kg.
+Now, on to the midsize Honda Accord.
+It is the heaviest of the bunch weighing in at 1,476 kg.
 It has the same engine as the Civic RS turbo, but the 1.5L creates more power, rated at 187 hp.
 This brings the ratio down to 0.13 hp/kg for the Accord.
-In a straight line – and ignoring all other variables – the Type R will finish first in a drag race, followed by the RS turbo, then the Accord.
+In a straight line – and ignoring all other variables – the Type R will finish first in a drag race, followed by the Accord, then the Civic.

 In this comparison, the engine for the Civic can be found in two different chassis, and the same base platform can be had with two different engine options.
 The L-series engine that is being used in both the Civic RS and Accord also features different outputs because Honda realizes the heavier body of the midsize sedan can make do with a bit more horsepower to keep its performance competitive in the market.
 The Type-R is geared towards an enthusiast crowd, which means Honda rightfully installed a bigger displacement engine with a higher output to catapult it forward while the normal Civic is still trying to build speed.